auriq/essentia_docs/source/dlv/dlv.rst

 **Link to Azure Blob**

-1. Click on **Data Repository** in the top menu and then the Azure Blob tab.
+1. Click on **Connect** in the top menu and then the Azure Blob tab.
 2. Click on the **+Add** icon to open the input form.
 3. Enter your Azure Blob credentials (container name, username, password) and a label if you prefer to call the container by another name.
 4. Click on the **Add** button to add your Blob repository.